Push/Pull logoPush/Pull

 How much does Alpha Progression Pro cost?

-Alpha Progression's official subscribe page checked on Apr 22, 2026 lists Pro at $12.99 per month or $79.99 per year in USD, both with a 14-day free trial for new customers.
-Pricing can vary by currency, region, or store checkout flow.
+As of May 13, 2026, Alpha Progression's official subscribe page lists Pro at $12.99 per month or $79.99 per year in USD.
+Both plans currently market a 14-day free trial for new customers, and final checkout pricing can still vary by currency, region, or store flow.

 Does Alpha Progression support progressive overload?